 Sofia Coppola (with her title card over a bedazzled necklace reading “Rich Bitch”) writes and directs a script based on a Vanity Fair article, “The Suspect Wore Louboutins” by Nancy Jo Sales.
 Sales interviewed the six members of The Bling Ring, or Hollywood Hills Burglars, who burglarized over 50 homes between October 2008 and August 2009.
 The intruders selected their targets based on when a particular celebrity left town, Googled the home address, and then casually walked through the front door.
 In the case of Paris Hilton, she left her key under the mat.
 Most of the other victims left a sliding patio door unlocked or a doggy door unblocked.
-All of them had security systems, but apparently none of them worked.
+All of them had security systems, but apparently, none of them worked.
 I suppose that the celebrities depicted are just as careless with their possessions as the culprits were with their privacy and secrecy.
-The Ring stole and did very little to cover any of it up, often telling random strangers at parties and posting pictures of themselves on Facebook with the stolen merchandise.
+The ring stole and did very little to cover any of it up, often telling random strangers at parties and posting pictures of themselves on Facebook with the stolen merchandise.
 This is a movie populated with characters that just don’t seem to care about consequences.

 The ring is led by the duo of Rebecca (Katie Chang) and Marc (Israel Broussard).
 They go to an alternative high school after being kicked out of much nicer institutions.
 They come from well-to-do, affluent families, giving them well-to-do, affluent entitlement.
-Rebecca is the one who decides on a lark to break into Paris Hilton’s house and Marc follows.
-One trip is not enough and they expand their crew: Nicki (Emma Watson), Chloe (Claire Julien), and Sam (Taissa Farmiga).
+Rebecca is the one who decides on a lark to break into Paris Hilton’s house, and Marc follows.
+One trip is not enough, and they expand their crew: Nicki (Emma Watson), Chloe (Claire Julien), and Sam (Taissa Farmiga).
 In addition to stealing from the rich and famous, they also drink to excess, smoke pot, snort coke, and freebase.
-The never seem to get drunk or stoned.
+They never seem to get drunk or stoned.
 No one gets too high and flips out.
 They have fun while they rob, but never that euphoric feeling that makes one want to try that.
 They all have the same disaffected, dead look in their eyes.
-Nothing is real, nothing does anything for them.
+Nothing is real; nothing does anything for them.
 Considering that they are all teenagers, it is surprising that none of them get any sense of sexual charge from all the theft and debauchery.
 They don’t even express any overt sexual desires.
 Maybe that is the one thing that was actually lacking.
 I wonder if a little masturbation wouldn’t have curbed all of their appetites.